 More interviewing resources

-Wondering what questions you may legally ask when interviewing candidates?
-We've provided that information along with other guidelines, checklists, and reference materials to help with the interviewing process under Resources below.
-If you could use more assistance, please contact us.
+Find more guidelines, checklists, and reference materials to help with the interviewing process under Resources below.

 Preparing and extending an offer

-Before extending an offer check 2-3 references, verify the person's education and employment history, and record the results in the ATS.
-(Find a guide to reference checking below.)
+Before extending an offer, check 2-3 references, verify the person's education and employment history, and record the results in the ATS.
+(Find a guide to reference checking in the resources below.)

 Once your finalist has accepted the job and you have agreed on a start date: